-Church leaders and other managers of employees in the Presbyterian Church (U.S.A.) who need assistance with difficult management or employee performance issues or workplace crises have access to management consultation services through the Employee Assistance Program (EAP).
+Church leaders and other managers of employees in the Presbyterian Church (U.S.A.) and affiliated employers who need assistance with difficult management or employee performance issues or workplace crises have access to management consultation services through the Employee Assistance Program (EAP).
 Administered by Cigna, the services include information, support, counseling, and, under certain circumstances, onsite workshops.

 To take advantage of these services,